webbiscuit/webbiscuit-website/source/cv/index.md

 - Represented the company at Hack24 in a team of four, taking first prize in the Microsoft Azure category for creative use of cognitive services.
 Won an XBox.
 - Technical lead for chatbot proof of concept to help with FAQs at a call centre.
 - Technical lead for transforming a monolith into microservices for a currency exchange company.
-- Data engineer using Azure Databricks for big data processing and generating credit reports for a financial company.
+- Data engineer using Azure Databricks and PySpark for big data processing and generating credit reports for a financial company.

 ### Software Developer/Team Lead - Romax Technology/Romax InSight